Fun Ways to Add Gamification to Your Website

 Check out PACE for free automatic page load process bar themes.

-One of the benefits in playing videos games is the opportunity to meet like-minded individuals as they explore the same landscape and universe as you.
+One of the benefits of playing video games is the opportunity to meet like-minded individuals as they explore the same landscape and universe as you.
 Some games even allow you to join forces and form your own virtual team, despite never having met one another in real life.
 If your website has a large community that would benefit from collaboration and communication, forming a membership service and community would be a great way to encourage that same team-like atmosphere.

 If you’re interested in creating a community, check out BuddyPress, a free social networking plugin for WordPress.